Five False Premises of Scottish Separatism: And why they make it Impossible, Impractical, and indeed Immoral for Scotland to SplitTweet

 This is far better than - what the ScotNats want - which is for Scotland to be sitting outside the ring of whatever England is doing, where we will have no ability to guide, influence, restrain or lead.
 Or worse, where we're forced into the ring to go toe-to-toe with the heavyweight, and get flattened.

-I don't want to be a Scot, sitting on the sidelines, able only to curse England's actions, or occasionally being forced into the ring to get knocked out!
+We don't want to be Scottish, sitting on the sidelines, able only to curse England's actions, or occasionally being forced into the ring to get knocked out!

 Yet, this is what would happen if the Nats had their way, and it would lead to rivalry, bitterness and hostility all round.